 PSYC-220 Lifespan Psychology (3 Credits)

 This course will examine the major theories, research methodology, and research findings focusing on developments in physical, cognitive, language and social-emotional development, and the contexts that influence development.
 Prerequisite: 171.

-PSYC-223 Applied Statistics for the Social Sciences (3 Credits)
+PSYC-223 Data Analysis in Psychology (3 Credits)